randomseed-io/bankster/README.md

 Clojure library to operate on monetary units with cryptocurrencies and other non-standard currencies support.

+**This code is in alpha stage.** It should work but lacks tests, formatting and some common operations.
+Please check it in a few days.

 ## Features

 * Pure Clojure implementation based on Java's BigDecimal.

 * Built-in standard currencies database, extendable using EDN file.

-* Uses records to organize data: Registry, Currency, Money.
+* Uses records to organize data: `Registry`, `Currency`, `Money`.

 * Polymorphic interface for currencies and monetary amounts.